Former St Mary's school site Shaftesbury

 - the extent to which any option will be consistent with adopted Dorset Council policy

-We're asking all these groups to consider and comment on our ideas of alternative options or possibly a combination of options to transform and make full use of the site:
+We asked you to consider and comment on our ideas of alternative options or possibly a combination of options to transform and make full use of the site.

 Read more key information about the St Mary's site project.